LeviSchuck/lmdvvyd/report.md

 **Wrapper**: Acts as an abstraction to the rest of the system for an external library.

+**Actor**: An active client that listens and emits and can be individually identified.

 #Design

 The data server is a thread or process that interacts with the host game, and for local instances which have their own independent server.